Capella87/capella-bucket/README.md

 This bucket contains apps that are missing in major Scoop buckets and self-developed apps.

+Currently focus on providing apps for gaming such as mod tool.

-Because of autoupdate feature, Actions are regularly triggered to fetch recently updated apps in this bucket automatically every 4 hours.
+Because of autoupdate feature, Actions are regularly triggered to fetch recently updated apps in this bucket automatically every 4 hours with GitHub Actions.

 ## Installation
 Scoop package manager is required.
 See [Scoop](https://scoop.sh/) for installation.